WesleyCh3n/NTU-IoT-Node/README.md

 ### Cross Compiling

 Use [`pi-cross`](https://github.com/WesleyCh3n/pi-cross) docker image to build.
 Follow `pi-cross` instruction to install helper script on your x64 host machine.
-Then,
+In this example, `armv7` target was used.

 ```bash
 git clone https://github.com/WesleyCh3n/NTU-IoT-Node && cd NTU-IoT-Node